 Seasonal activities in Lake Wissota State Park

 Visitors and campers alike can enjoy swimming at Lake Wissota State Park’s 285-foot swimming beach.
-The 6,300-acre manmade lake is also a popular spot for water sports of all sorts.
-During the summer, guests enjoy power boating, water-skiing and tubing on the waters of the lake and there are canoes, fishing boats and kayaks for hire.
-A boat launch area and trailer parking area is available in the southern end of the park.
-Plus, if you’re planning on bringing your own boat, there are several campsites with their own boat dock.
+The 6,300-acre humanmade lake is also a popular spot for water sports of all sorts.
+During the summer, guests enjoy power boating, water-skiing, and tubing on the waters of the lake, and there are canoes, fishing boats, and kayaks for rent.
+A boat launch area and trailer parking area are available at the southern end of the park.
+Plus, if you’re planning on bringing your own boat, there are several campsites with boat docks.

 There are over 200 species of birds to be found within Lake Wissota State Park during the spring and autumn migrations.
-In fact, you don't even have to leave the campsite to see them though many waterbirds can be found along the lake's shoreline.
+In fact, you don't even have to leave the campsite to see some of the birds, although many of the waterfowl are easiest to spot along the lake's shoreline.
 If you’re interested in bird watching, you can pick up a species checklist from the park office.
+Some of the most popular birds that birdwatchers look for here include the bufflehead, sandhill crane, pied-billed grebe, and the scarlet tanager.